 Eagle Eye Wine was founded by Bill & Roxanne Wolf in 2003 after they left previous careers.
-Unlike some who come to the Napa Valley and start a winery with a dream in the eye and leave much of the work to others, both Bill and Roxanne entered the wine business with a determination to learn by doing.
+Unlike some who come to the Napa Valley and start a winery with a dream in the eye and leave much of the work to others, both Bill (died in 2025) and Roxanne entered the wine business with a determination to learn by doing.
 Before they actually started their wine label, they certainly did their homework by taking numerous classes at UC Davis, gaining other wine certification as well as spending significant learning time in the vineyards not only locally but also in international wine regions.

 They manage about 9 planted acres in Gordon Valley (the total property is 13 acres), located in eastern Napa County.
 They are Napa’s easternmost commercial wine producer.
 Their vineyard is only several miles from the Solano County line and about 8 miles from the city of Fairfield.
 Driving through this part of Napa feels far removed from the valley floor.
 There are 1000 acres planted between both Gordon and Wooden Valleys, but this part of Napa is where the natural land still far out numbers the number of grapes planted here.
 And compared to the valley floor, roads are generally much less traveled.